-- 1. DO NOT SMOKE & AVOID ALCOHOL CONSUMPTION for 3 weeks.
-Both of these activities significantly slow the healing process. - 2.
-WEARING GLASSES AND CONTACT LENSES.
-Eyeglasses may be worn immediately after surgery. - 3.
-HOUSEHOLD ACTIVITIES.
-On your second postoperative day, you are encouraged to be up and around the house with your usual activities; however, no bending, no heavy lifting, and no strenuous activity for 1 week. - 4.
-ATHLETICS.
-No swimming, strenuous athletic activity or exercises that involve straining or heavy lifting for 1 week following surgery. - 5.
-RETURNING TO WORK AND RESUMING SOCIAL ACTIVITIES.
-When you return to work depends on the amount of physical activity and public contact your job involves and also the amount of swelling you develop; the average person is ready to return to work or go out socially 1 or 2 weeks after surgery. - 6.
-DO NOT DRIVE A CAR while taking any sedative or prescription pain medications.
+- DO NOT SMOKE & AVOID ALCOHOL CONSUMPTION for 3 weeks.
+Both of these activities significantly slow the healing process. - WEARING GLASSES AND CONTACT LENSES.
+Eyeglasses may be worn immediately after surgery.
+Contact lenses may be inserted the day after surgery. - HOUSEHOLD ACTIVITIES.
+On your second postoperative day, you are encouraged to be up and around the house with your usual activities; however, no bending, no heavy lifting, and no strenuous activity for 1 week. - ATHLETICS.
+No swimming, strenuous athletic activity or exercises that involve straining or heavy lifting for 1 week following surgery. - RETURNING TO WORK AND RESUMING SOCIAL ACTIVITIES.
+When you return to work depends on the amount of physical activity and public contact your job involves and also the amount of swelling you develop; the average person is ready to return to work or go out socially 1 or 2 weeks after surgery. - DO NOT DRIVE A CAR while taking any sedative or prescription pain medications.